 Welcome Week provides a range of events to help you get settled at SOAS, which we highly recommend you attend.
-Below is a description of some of the activities you can participate in.
+The programme will be online in a few weeks but for now, here is a description of some of the activities you can participate in.

 Department welcome talks